 - Commercial platforms change, adapt their positioning and disrupt their users.
 Some cease to exist.
-Some get taken over, get neglected and shut down (remember Jux or Posterous?)
+Some get taken over, get neglected and shut down.

-Blogger is best for: For those who want something quick and easy to write on.
+Blogger is best for: Those who want something quick and easy to write on.

 A simple platform with no user interface